 The petty part of her wants to instantly introduce Promise to her parents and gloat.
 Her practical side then reasserts itself and worries about the possibility of Promise getting subjected to a psych ward or laboratory experiments, and gloating is summarily discarded.

 "Yeah, of course, um, pool house probably?
-No one uses it in the summer, I'll just grab you a space heater.
+No one uses it except in the summer, I'll just grab you a space heater.
 One sec, one sec, I'll be right out."

 She puts down her work and rushes.
 She can't make herself stopping smiling even though she probably looks like a loon.
 Promise is here!
 She's here she's real it was worth it.